Skip to main content

 Every founder I've ever worked with is carrying something they don't talk about in pitch meetings or strategy sessions.

 Twenty-plus years in recovery taught me something most business books never will: you can't fix what you won't look at.
-The stuff you shove into the basement doesn't stay there.
-It leaks into every decision you make, every relationship you have, and every system you refuse to build because building it would mean admitting you're not indispensable.
+The things you shove into the metaphorical basement don't stay there.
+They leak into every decision, relationship, and system you refuse to make/build because doing so would mean admitting you're not indispensable.

-The founders who transform their businesses are the ones who are willing to look at the hard stuff first.
-Not the P&L. Not the org chart.
-The stuff underneath.
+The founders who transform their businesses are the ones who are willing to look at the hard things first.

 The Cycle That's Keeping You Stuck